sydoriuk-serhii/practice/README.md

 - **Interaction:** Console input/output

 ## **Author**
-This project was created as part of an internship by **Serhii Sydoriuk** for Onyx-Systems.
+This project was created as part of an internship by **Serhii Sydoriuk** for Onix-Systems.